OpenKJ/OpenKJ/README.md

 **Note:** There is a known issue while running under Windows that prevents you from changing the output audio device from the default.
 This is due to a limitation in the GStreamer directsound audio sink.
 Until that changes, the Windows version will always output audio via the default sound device set in the OS.

+If you need help with OpenKJ, you can reach out to support@openkj.org via email.

 OpenKJ
 ======